 FULL BIO

-Nyokabi’s debut EP, peace places: kenyan memories (SA Recordings, February 2022), was marked as The Guardian’s 10 Best Contemporary Albums of 2022 and Bandcamp’s Best Albums of Winter 2022, with additional praise from Pitchfork, Resident Advisor, The New York Times, and more.
-Her debut album, FEELING BODY (cmntx records, March 2023), which detailed her experience with long COVID, was met with similar acclaim: “a gripping meditation on illness and healing” (Pitchfork), “both challenging and groundbreaking…it will utterly enchant you” (Louder Than War).
+Nyokabi’s debut EP, ‘peace places: kenyan memories’ (Scrawl World), was marked as The Guardian’s 10 Best Contemporary Albums of 2022 and Bandcamp’s Best Albums of Winter 2022, with additional praise from Pitchfork, Resident Advisor, and more.
+Her debut album, ‘FEELING BODY’ (cmntx records) was released the following year and met with similar acclaim: “both challenging and groundbreaking…it will utterly enchant you” (Louder Than War).
+She is currently working on her next records, including Birdsongs from Kĩrĩnyaga, a project with Cello Octet Amsterdam (NL) that received its premiere at Rewire Festival 2025, so far described as “...enlightening and enchanting…punctuated by moments of otherworldly grace” (T-Mag).

 Guided by a love for experimentation, improvisation, collaboration and inquiry, Nyokabi continues to shape-shift and explore sound and its impact in different ways.
 However, what remains constant is a yearning to explore sound as a tool to not only re-discover her culture, but to contribute to the highlighting of its significance.